broadinstitute/sam/README.md

 The crux of IAM in Sam is a policy.
 A policy says **who** can **do what** to a **thing**.
 More technically the who is called a **subject** and can be a user or a group of users, the do what is called an **action** such as read or update, and the thing is called a **resource** such as a workspace or project.
 Resources have types which specify what actions are available for its resources, roles (which are collections of actions) and which role is the "owner" role.
 The "owner" role should have the appropriate actions to administer a resource.
 When a resource is created a policy with the owner role is automatically created and the creator is added.

 ## Terms
-* Subject - an authenticated user or group
+* Subject - an authenticated user, group or policy (policies contain a set of subjects and can be treated as a group)
 * Resource - something to which access is controlled
 * Action - may be performed on a resource - meant to be as granular as possible
-* Policy - represents the actions a subject may perform on a resource
+* Policy - represents the actions a set of subjects may perform on a resource
 * Role - a collection of actions - meant to aggregate actions into a more meaningful, higher level concept
 * Group - a group of subjects (this can include groups)
 * Resource type - defines a class of resources.
 Each resource has a type which defines
   * Available actions
   * Available roles and actions for each role
-  * Of the available roles which is the “owner” role - this is used when creating a resource to give the creator ownership access
+  * Of the available roles which is the “owner” role - this is used make sure resources are not orphaned

+## Best Practices
+* Use roles to aggregate actions into a more meaningful, higher level concept.
+Changing roles is a configuration change and affects all resources with that role, easy.
+Changing policies requires an api call or direct database updates and affects only the resource the policy is attached to, hard in bulk.
+* Define actions to be as granular as possible.
+This allows for better composability of roles.
+* Check only 1 action per api call.
+Complex checks involving multiple actions or even roles is a code smell indicating poorly modeled access control.
+How a subject gets an action might be complicated (groups, hierarchy, etc.) but the action itself should be simple.
+Of course, there are exceptions to this rule, such as apis that deal with more than one resource, but they should be a minority.

-## Requirements
+## Design
 ### Guiding Principles
 There are no special/super users in this system.
 All api calls authenticate as subjects with access rights determined by policies in the same way.
 In other words, this system should use its own policy mechanisms internally for any authorization needs.
 (Note that this does leave the problem of bootstrapping, i.e. how is the first user created, which can be achieved by scripts outside the system with direct data store level access.)
 This system can be publicly facing.
 This does not mean that it will be in all cases but it should be designed with this in mind.